ioccc-src/winner/next/guidelines.md

 * that mandate the exclusive the use of an specific Integrated
 * Development Environment (IDE)

-In order to encourage entry portability, we **DISLIKE** entries that fail to build unless one is using an IDE.
-For example, do not mandate that one must use Microsoft Visual Studio to compile your entry.
+In order to encourage submission portability, we **DISLIKE** entries that fail to build unless one is using an IDE.
+For example, do not mandate that one must use Microsoft Visual Studio to compile your submission.
 Nevertheless some of the better IDEs have command-line interfaces to their compilers, once one learns how to invoke a shell.

 **`|`**   The program must compile and link cleanly in a [Single UNIX Specification](https://en.wikipedia.org/wiki/Single_UNIX_Specification) environment Therefore do not assume the system has a